North Logan, Utah

 North Logan is a city in Cache County, Utah, United States.
-The population was 8,269 at the 2010 census and estimated to be 11,176 according to the 2018 Census.
+The population was 10,986 at the 2020 census.
 It is included in the Logan, Utah-Idaho (partial) Metropolitan Statistical Area.
 The city is mainly composed of residential sub-divisions and is a suburb of the county seat, Logan.
+The city has an annual event every year in October called the Pumpkin Walk.

 North Logan was first settled in 1890.

 Geography

 According to the United States Census Bureau, the city has a total area of 6.9 square miles (17.9 km^{2}), of which 6.9 square miles (17.9 km^{2}) is land and 0.14% is water.

 On the west, North Logan has views of the Wellsville Mountains.
 To the east of North Logan is the Mt.
 Naomi Wilderness.

 Government

 The Mayor of North Logan is Lyndsay Peterson.
-The City Council includes Roger T. Anderson, Craig Humphreys, Buzzy Mullakhel, Emily Schmidt, and Joni Kartchner.
+The City Council includes Buzzy Mullakhel, Emily Schmidt, Joni Kartchner, Kenneth Reese, and Mark Hancey (as of 2025).
 The city elects its council members at large, rather than through a district system.